National Youth Icon Award: Award Value

 National Youth Icon Award consists of a Gold Pin Medal, a citation and a scroll.
 The top award carries Rs.
 (Rupess One Lakh Only) with a citation, a special seal and a gold medal which will be given to only one best of the best from among the winners as “IYC Young Person of the Year”.

 Date of Award Ceremony

-22 February 2021 in New Delhi, India in a glittering ceremony in presence of the foreign guests and high level dignitaries, guests and speakers.
+22 February 2021 in New Delhi, India, in a ceremony in the presence of foreign guests and high-level dignitaries, guests and speakers.

 National Youth Icon Award 2019

 The World Youth Summit 2019 was held on 27 September 2019, at the Constitution Club of India, New Delhi, under the theme of "Achieving SDGs by 2030: Moving from Policy to Action."
 81 young individuals who were performed to be the next leaders across the world conferred with the National Youth Icon Award 2019 by International Youth Committee (IYC).
 Dignitaries such as Gaur Gopal Das (International life coach), Dr. Arunabha Bhattacharjee (40 Under 40 HRs in Asia), Ms. Nusrat Jahan, Actor & Honorable MP of Republic of India, Breshna Musazai from Afghanistan and Dinesh Subasinghe joined the World Youth Summit 2019.